 Artificial intelligence can help humans leverage data and information at new levels, said Ana Hoyos, area director for Latin America at software company Meltwater.
-The company has been monitoring media from varied sources to develop insights and using artificial intelligence to sort through volumes of data that could be overwhelming otherwise, Hoyos told Velocitize Talks.
+The company has been monitoring media from varied sources to develop insights and using AI to sort through volumes of data that could be overwhelming otherwise, Hoyos told Velocitize Talks.

 “A lot of these companies are starting to understand how important this information is for them,” said Hoyos.
 “It’s sort of an untapped territory.”

 The cause of women in technology is still moving forward, but Hoyos said she’s encouraged by the number of women executives she encounters in top positions, including in many companies throughout Latin America.
 “I feel there’s definitely room for improvement, but I’m excited for what’s coming,” she said.
-“Latin America is one of those places where they starting to catch up on this, too.”
+“Latin America is one of those places where they are starting to catch up on this, too.”

-Meltwater has embraced an “outside insight” view of data, outlined by its founder, Jorn Lyssegen in his book Outside Insight: Navigating a World Drowning in Data.
+Meltwater has embraced an “outside insight” view of data, outlined by its founder, Jorn Lyssegen, in his book Outside Insight: Navigating a World Drowning in Data.
 He argued that looking at data outside the organization can help develop insights better than looking at historical data and can help anticipate challenge, said Hoyos.

-Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts, and more in our YouTube channel.
+Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts and more on our YouTube channel.